You're location is

 Training & Rotations for Externs

 Within the Department of Pediatrics, the Division of Behavioral Health includes psychologists, licensed clinical social workers, board-certified behavior analyst, psychiatrists, developmental pediatricians and nurse practitioners.
 We have an APA-accredited Doctoral Internship in Health Service Psychology, and we also offer training through our Postdoctoral Fellowship program.
-In psychology, there are over 60 doctoral-level licensed psychologists, psychology residents (interns), postdoctoral fellows and externs.
+In psychology, there are over 80 doctoral-level licensed psychologists, psychology residents (interns), postdoctoral fellows, psychology externs and social work trainees.
 Opportunities are available to shadow, receive mentorship and consult with advanced trainees.
 We serve infants, children and adolescents in need of psychological evaluation and treatment.

 Training Overview

 Our externship positions typically last 9 to 12 months, depending on the needs of the student and clinic.
 There is no stipend available for externship training.
 Externship rotations are organized by type of training experience (i.e., intervention, integrated primary care, evaluation rotations).
 Additional training experiences, such as involvement in group therapy, are available to supplement any training experience so long as the training experiences do not conflict with one another.
 There is one position per rotation unless otherwise indicated.
-Externship rotations are one day per week unless otherwise indicated.
 Students seeking a two-day placement can apply for multiple rotations.
+Training opportunities occur in-person with telehealth offered on-site based on family preferences.
 In addition to clinical experiences, externs are welcome and encouraged to participate in other educational activities available through our externship program and the hospital, including professional development lectures, mentorship offerings, didactic seminars and grand rounds.

 A strong emphasis on diversity awareness is woven throughout externship training, grounded in our commitment to support future psychologists in developing the cultural self-awareness and humility to effectively serve diverse populations.
 Our patients and families are diverse in terms of race, ethnicity, SES, immigration status, language spoken, country of origin, family composition, religion, ability level, geographical location (i.e., rural vs. urban), sexual orientation and gender identity.
 We offer externs opportunities to work with underserved populations and those experiencing various forms of adversity.